-Because an inside sales team is more cost-efficient (having eliminated overheads such as travel, food & beverage, etc.), many companies have chosen to have their inside sales teams spend time lead hunting, making the initial sales pitch, and qualifying leads.
+Because an inside sales team is more cost-efficient (having eliminated overheads such as travel, food & beverage, etc.).
+In fact, many companies keep their inside sales teams spending time lead hunting, making the initial sales pitch, and qualifying leads.

-Because of this, traditionally, inside sales was considered more of a grunt work role, lesser in corporate rank than outside sales.
+Because of this, traditionally, inside sales was considered more of a grunt work role.
+Moreover, lesser in corporate rank than outside sales.
 Pay levels too, varied greatly between the two teams, with outside sales executives getting paid vastly more.

-Today, however, as consumers get more comfortable making buying decisions remotely and technology brings greater autonomy in the hands of salespersons, inside sales teams do it all – right from lead seeking to closures.
+Today, however, consumers get more comfortable making buying decisions remotely.
+This is because technology brings greater autonomy to the hands of salespersons.
+It ensures inside sales teams do it all – right from lead seeking to closures.

 In fact, as recent events cause a shift to a completely remote sales workforce, changes in approach and perception are becoming the need of the day.

 As one HBR article puts it, “As selling shifts from field sales to inside sales to digital channels, the pay level for each sales role needs to adjust to match the work performed and value added.”